PlayForm/Format/README.md

 ### Install dependencies manually

-First, install the `astro-rome` integration like so:
+First, install the AstroRome integration like so:

 ```
 npm install -D -E astro-rome